RasaHQ/rasa/README.md

 Before you start, ensure you have the latest version of docker engine on your machine.
 You can check if you have docker installed by typing ```docker -v``` in your terminal.

 To see all available builds go to the [Rasa docker hub](https://hub.docker.com/r/rasa/rasa_nlu/), but to get up and going the quickest just run:
 ```
 docker run -p 5000:5000 rasa/rasa_nlu:latest-full
 ```

+There are also three volumes, which you may want to map: `/app/models`, `/app/logs`, and `/app/data`.
+It is also possible to override the config file used by the server by mapping a new config file to the volume `/app/config.json`.
+For complete docker usage instructions go to the official [docker hub readme](https://hub.docker.com/r/rasa/rasa_nlu/).

 To test run the below command after the container has started.
 For more info on using the HTTP API see [here](http://rasa-nlu.readthedocs.io/en/latest/http.html#endpoints)
 ```